FAQs

 OPPD remains committed to being net-zero carbon by 2050.
 We are committed to getting there by taking a path that doesn’t compromise reliability and is consistent with our recent decarbonization study.

-What kind of generation will you propose?
+What additional kinds of generation will you propose?

 During the modeling and analysis process, OPPD looked at all types of generation and energy storage that were financially feasible for our customer-owners.
 At the May 2023 OPPD Board of Directors meeting, OPPD management presented a recommendation for additional generation totaling nearly 2.5 gigawatts (GW).
 This new capacity would include renewables, natural gas and battery technology resources.

-The recommendation aligns with the Pathways to Decarbonization findings in that new firm capacity additions are consistent with and an optimal part of a net-zero generation portfolio across a range of uncertainties.
+The February announcement aligns with the Pathways to Decarbonization findings in that new firm capacity additions are consistent with and an optimal part of a net-zero generation portfolio across a range of uncertainties.
 By including a diverse mix, the recommendation also aligns with the need for new, low-carbon resources including renewable energy, energy storage and community-wide energy efficiency.

 Where will new generation be built?

-Those details are yet to be developed.
+Other generation details are yet to be developed.
 OPPD is committed to being transparent with our communities about decisions and to provide information and opportunities for feedback, including at OPPDCommunityConnect.com.

 Are you looking at small/modular nuclear?